-Students may also enroll in any of the College’s more than 30 online programs while still having access to on-campus support.
+Students may also enroll in any of the University’s more than 30 online programs while still having access to on-campus support.
 Programs are taught by qualified faculty across seven schools of study including Business, Design, Education, Health Sciences, Justice Studies, Nursing and Technology.

 What resources and support services are offered at the Rockford campus?

 Students at the Rockford campus can rest assured they’ll have what they’ll need to succeed.
 To encourage collaboration and innovation, students have access to a learning commons, student lounge and computer labs on campus.
 In addition, advisors are available to help answer specific questions and guide you on your educational journey.
 These advisors can help you with course scheduling, financial aid and learning support.

 In addition to on-campus, in-person resources, students also have real-time access to everything they need, from academics to financial aid via the Student Portal.
 The online Student Portal is the gateway to a variety of self-service tools, from course materials, grades, account balance, financial aid and library resources to career help and even 24/7 tech help.

 “Rasmussen students never cease to amaze me,” Steege says.
 “They are busy balancing so many aspects of their lives.
 Even so, they are extremely goal-oriented, agile and persistent as they tackle what life throws at them in the pursuit of their dreams.”